 Using the unitarity condition of the CKM matrix, $\sum_{i=d,s,b}\lambda_i=0$, one can remove the dependence on $\lambda_d$, and Eq.~\eqref{eq:ampli} becomes

 where $\xi_b\equiv\lambda_b/\lambda_s$.
-Eq.~\eqref{eq:gimsuppr} exhibits two important features that characterise rare charm decays in the SM: \begin{itemize} \item Branching fractions for rare $c\to u$ transitions are suppressed via the Glashow-Iliopoulos-Maiani (GIM) mechanism, as shown in the first term of Eq.~\eqref{eq:gimsuppr}, resulting in the naïve estimation of $\mathcal{A}(c\to u)\sim \mathcal{O}(10^{-8})$.\\ \item CP asymmetries are CKM-suppressed through $|\xi_b|\sim 10^{-3}$, as can be seen in the second term of Eq.~\eqref{eq:gimsuppr}. \end{itemize} Furthermore, the very effective GIM mechanism leads to specific angular distributions of the final states, as will become clearer later.
+Equation~\eqref{eq:gimsuppr} exhibits two important features that characterize rare charm decays in the SM \begin{itemlist} \item Branching fractions for rare $c\to u$ transitions are suppressed via the Glashow--Iliopoulos--Maiani (GIM) mechanism, as shown in the first term of Eq.~\eqref{eq:gimsuppr}, resulting in the na\"ve estimation of $\mathcal{A}(c\to u)\sim\mathcal{O}(10^{-8})$. \item CP asymmetries are CKM-suppressed through $|\xi_b|\sim 10^{-3}$, as can be seen in the second term of Eq.~\eqref{eq:gimsuppr}. \end{itemlist} Furthermore, the very effective GIM mechanism leads to specific angular distributions of the final states, as will become clearer later.

-In summary, short-distance contributions in the SM for $|\Delta c|=|\Delta u|=1$ transitions are well below the current experimental precision due to both GIM- and CKM- suppressions.
-Hence, the study of observables like branching fractions, $C P$ and angular asymmetries provides a fantastic road towards the discovery of physics beyond the SM, since large signals indicate clear signs of NP.
-The above statements are based on a naïve estimation of the SM contribution.
+In summary, short-distance contributions in the SM for $|\Delta c|=|\Delta u|=1$ transitions are well below the current experimental precision due to both GIM- and CKM-suppressions.
+Hence, the study of observables like branching fractions, CP and angular asymmetries provides a fantastic road towards the discovery of physics beyond the SM, since large signals indicate clear signs of NP.
+The above statements are based on a na\"ive estimation of the SM contribution.
 For the benefit of more precise calculations, a robust theoretical framework is needed.
 In the following sections, we give a brief summary of the current tools used to describe both the short-distance and long-distance effects involved in rare charm decays.